-TSA allows larger sized packages of medical liquids, gels, and aerosols in your carry-on.
-This also includes medical accessories such as freezer bags, pump, syringes, etc..
-These items do not have to be in a plastic zip lock bag, but you will have to declare these items to TSA officers at the checkpoint prior to inspection.
+TSA allows larger-sized packages of medical liquids, gels, and aerosols in your carry-on.
+This also includes medical accessories such as freezer bags, pumps, syringes, etc. These items do not have to be in a plastic zip lock bag, but you will have to declare these items to TSA officers at the checkpoint prior to inspection.

 Here’s a video that provides all the details you need about traveling with medication.

-Formula, breast milk, juice in for infants and toddlers are allowed through the security checkpoint.
+Formula, breast milk, and juice for infants and toddlers are allowed through the security checkpoint.
 These can be in quantities greater than 3.4 ounces or 100 milliliters and are allowed in carry-on baggage.